Main content of the website

 Municipal Taxes – Set by the Town: The Town of Beausejour holds a Financial Plan Public Hearing where residents can participate and provide feedback.
 Municipal taxes fund essential local services like road maintenance, fire protection, emergency management, by-law enforcement, waste management, planning and building, economic development, cemeteries and parks and recreation to name a few.

-NEW for 2025: Homeowner Affordability Tax Credit (HATC): The HATC is automatically applied if your property previously qualified.
+Homeowner Affordability Tax Credit (HATC): The HATC is automatically applied if your property previously qualified.
 If there have been any changes, please attend the Town of Beausejour Municipal Office to declare your property as your primary residence.

-In 2025, property taxes are set as follows:
+In 2026, property taxes are set as follows:

 School Rates